pydantic/pydantic/docs/blog/pydantic-v2.md

 ## Features Remaining :neutral_face:

-The following features will remain (mostly) changed:
+The following features will remain (mostly) unchanged:

 * JSONSchema, internally this will need to change a lot, but hopefully the external interface will remain unchanged
 * `dataclass` support, again internals might change, but not the external interface